Docs

 Installation

-An Apple II DeskTop installation has the following structure on a mass storage device:
+An Apple II DeskTop installation has the following structure:

 Using the DeskTop